rrmerugu/rrmerugu.github.io/_posts/2016-05-15-i-took-my-first-startup-challenge.md

 > Taking and winning challenges always inspire you and refills yours confidence.

 Since college, I’ve always wanted to create something awesome, build something big.
 I know that sounds like any other crazy adolescent dreams, but yeah it’s kind of!.
-To be honest, I’ve always wanted to become a worlds renowned Scientist ;)
+To be honest, I’ve always wanted to become a worlds renowned Scientist.
+But finally I founded my first startup.

 <!--/excerpt-->